 - People with underlying medical conditions such as heart disease, diabetes, kidney dysfunction, blood disorders, neurological conditions

 - People with asthma

 - Children between the ages of 2-4 with a history of recurrent wheezing or asthma episode

 *Source: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention

-**For the 2013-2014 flu season, a new completely egg-free vaccine called FluBlok is available for patients with severe egg allergies.
+**FluBlok, a completely egg-free vaccine is available for patients with severe egg allergies.
 Ask your provider for more details.